Biblical inerrancy: Vatican II

-The crux of the matter was the phrase "for the sake of our salvation".
-It was acceptable to the progressives, who understood it as limiting inerrancy to matters of salvation, as well as to most of the conservatives, who thought it had no effect on the traditional view that the Bible was completely inerrant.
+After several years discussion and numerous drafts, on 18 November 1965 the Vatican II Council adopted the Dogmatic Constitution on Divine Revelation, known as Dei verbum from its first Latin words.
+The document's teaching on inerrancy is found in a single sentence:

+The first draft schema on the Sources of Revelation included "inerrancy" within one chapter heading but this word was dropped in later drafts in favour of the term "without error", used with specific reference to the truth necessary for salvation.

 Since Vatican II, there has been no official pronouncement on the meaning of this phrase.
 Article 107 of the Catechism of the Catholic Church (1992) simply quotes the sentence from Dei verbum without any further explanation: